Sacul0457/perf_runner/README.md

 ```

 ## Side notes
-- The code is really mess, I know 😭...
+- The code is really a mess, I know 😭...
+(This is a project I picked up along the way while attempting to do something else :p)
-- This is a project I picked up along the way while attempting to do something else
+- I have roughly compared the results with pyperf and it fairly similar, sometimes exactly the same!
 - Contribution is absolutely welcomed!